Employee Setup & Info Guide | User Documentation | Striven

 • Create Tasks: Allows you to create and assign Task Groups to the Employee.
 To learn more about Task Groups, please review the Task Management Guide.

-• Linked To: Initiates a popup showing any entities that are linked to the Employee such as their Candidate Profile.
+• Linked To: Initiates a popup showing any entities that are linked to the Employee, such as their Candidate Profile, if applicable.

 • Audit Log: Initiates a popup that shows changes made to the Employee information.
-This includes who made the changes and when they were made.
+These details include which system user made the changes and when the edits were made.

 • Facebook: Populates Facebook in another tab to search for results based on the Employee’s name.